anardine/atmega328p-weather-station/README.md

 ## About the Webserver

-The interfacing is made through POST requests sent after an interrupt from the ATMega to the ESP01-S. This `POST` request is sent to `api.php` with the sensor data to be saved to an external database.
+The interfacing is made through GET requests sent after an interrupt from the ATMega to the ESP01-S. This `GET` request is sent to `api.php` with the sensor data to be saved to an external database.
 The credentials and details of the host, port and database should be defined in the `include/config.h`.

 The data collected will follow this schema after posted to a MySQL database.
 You can find the `CREATE TABLE` SQL statement at the `create_table.sql` file.